Stamatis Kalamiotis: Kallithea

 Following the club's relegation in the summer of 2013 he left Thrasyvoulos and despite his desire to return to AEK Athens, who declared bankruptcy and were relegated to the third division, he eventually moved to Kallithea, where he spent another season in the second division.
-On 15 September, he made his debut in the away Cup match against Glyfada, which ended in a 0–1 win.
-He scored his first goal with the club an away match against Acharnaikos, when at the 79th minute he made the final 2–0 for his team.
+On 15 September, he made his debut in the away Cup match against Glyfada, which ended in a 1–0 win.
+He scored his first goal with the club an away match against Acharnaikos, when in the 79th minute he made the final 2–0 for his team.
 Despite competing mainly as a right back, Kalamiotis was occasionally used in midfield, leveraging his speed and physicality to contribute in multiple roles.
 The club managed a 7th-place finish in the Southern Group and didn't win a ticket for the Promotion Group.

 Later years

-On 28 July 2014 Kalamiotis signed at another second division club, Acharnaikos.
+On 28 July 2014, Kalamiotis signed at another second division club, Acharnaikos.
 He made his debut on 29 August in the Cup match against Fostiras, where he played for the whole match in a goalless draw.
 On 2 November Kalamiotis had the opportunity to play against his former club AEK, since the yellow-blacks also competed in the second division during that season.
 He scored his only goal one week later in the 3–1 home win over Paniliakos.
 During his time at Acharnes, Kalamiotis committed a disciplinary offense and on 27 January 2015 the management of the club after the proposal of then manager, Georgios Vazakas, terminated his contract.
 A few days later he continued his career at Aiolikos, where he was united with his teammate at Acharnaikos, Manousakis.
 Another disciplinary offense by him resulted in the termination of his contract on 4 April 2015.